codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 percent  |  NA   |  NA

 The `min.size` is set to 120 for both parameter, which stands for 5 days of duration.
 The `degree` is set to 1 as it's sufficient to detect both mean shift and distribution changes.
-The `beta` is larger for velocity than level because velocity is relatively less stable, and a more strigent penalty is hereby needed to aviod "overkill" for breakout detection.
+The `beta` is larger for velocity than level because velocity is relatively less stable, and a more stringent penalty is hereby needed to avoid "overkill" for breakout detection.
 The `percent` is not applicable as `beta` has already been specified.
 The `smoother` is not used as it tends to generate more breakouts, which may be useful for detecting breakouts in time-series with heavy noise.

 The breakout detection process is implemented in a R script.
-To improve the performance, multi-thread parallel computation is utilized where multiple time-sereis are examined simultaneously.
+To improve the performance, multi-thread parallel computation is utilized where multiple time-series are examined simultaneously.

 A R markdown document is developed that executes the breakout detection script, and generates a quarterly report that include a summary of the results, and hydrograph-hyetograph for all sites with breakouts information overlaid.
 The report is automatically updated bi-weekly when new data is uploaded.
 In the future, it's expected to be updated more frequently when real-time data becomes available.

 A few breakout examples are shown in Figure 3 to Figure 6.

-Figure 3 and 4 demostrate the 'mean shift' (sudden change) and 'ramping' (gradual change) types of breakouts detected by the EDM method.
+Figure 3 and 4 demonstrate the 'mean shift' (sudden change) and 'ramping' (gradual change) types of breakouts detected by the EDM method.
 In Figure 3, a breakout is detected near November 11, 2014.
 In Figure 4, a breakout is detected near

 ![](D45-000015_14Q4_shift_down.png)
 Figure 3. breakout detection for LFLL-0015 for the period of Q2, 2015